Your State-By-State Guide To Super Tuesday

 Polls close: 9 p.m.
 ET

-Another home-state advantage here, this time for Minnesota Sen. Amy Klobuchar.
+Another home state advantage here, this time for Minnesota Sen. Amy Klobuchar.
 Klobuchar has struggled after her surprise third-place finish in New Hampshire, but she has fizzled since.
 Minnesota could be her last stand Tuesday night.

 There hasn't been a lot of polling, but what does exist shows Klobuchar doesn't have an overwhelming lead.
-She was ahead of Sanders by single digits in polling from a couple weeks ago.
+She was ahead of Sanders by single digits in polling from a couple of weeks ago.
 Warren was around the threshold.
 They're the only candidates likely to get delegates out of Minnesota.

 Colorado